OWASP Developer Guide

 Why use it?

 Checking for vulnerable components, ‘A06 Vulnerable and Outdated Components’, is in the OWASP Top Ten and is one of the most straight-forward and effective security activities to implement.
-The Dependency-Check tool provides this check for vulnerable components for CI/CD pipelines using the plugins.
+The Dependency-Check tool provides checks for vulnerable components that can be run from the command line.

-In addition this is an immediately useful for development teams; the ability to check for vulnerable application components from the command line gives immediate feedback to the developer without having to wait for a pipeline to run.
+This is useful for development teams; the ability to check for vulnerable application components from the command line gives immediate feedback to the developer without having to wait for a pipeline to run.

 How to use it